Contributor: Nathan Murphy. Lesson ID: 13578

 The Greenback Party

-However, by the 1870s, a new single issue for the common man emerged.
+However, by the 1870s, a new single issue for the commoner emerged.

 Before the Civil War, American currency was backed by an equal amount of gold in the U.S. Treasury.
-These bills were an extremely stable form of currency.
+These bills were a highly stable form of currency.

-The cost of the Civil War, however, began to deplete the Treasury's gold reserve; so they began to issue Greenback dollars that were backed not by gold but by U.S. bonds.
-This meant the dollar was being backed by the U.S. financial system rather than by a precious metal.
+However, the cost of the Civil War started to deplete the Treasury's gold reserve, so they began to issue Greenback dollars backed not by gold but by U.S. bonds.
+This meant the dollar was supported by the U.S. financial system rather than a precious metal.

 Unlike the Know Nothing party, the Greenback party expanded its goals beyond this single issue upon which it formed.
 In addition to farmers, workers in labor unions joined the party.
 Their goals were to solidify an eight-hour work day and federal aid against the growing monopolies in the country.

-Although Peter Cooper (below) ran on the Greenback ticket during the 1876 presidenetial election, this party never won any major political offices.
-It did, however, lay the groundwork for the Populist party that would focus exclusively on workers.
+Although Peter Cooper (below) ran on the Greenback ticket during the 1876 presidential election, this party never won any central political offices.
+However, it laid the groundwork for the Populist party to focus exclusively on workers.

 The Populist Party